rsksmart/rsk-powhsm/ledger/deploy/README.md

 # Ledger app deployment

-The Docker image for middleware (see [the middleware readme](../../middleware/README.md)) provides a environment suitable to deploy Ledger Nano S applications on a Ledger Nano S device.
-This way new developers don't have to struggle setting up the deployment toolchain, and all of them will have exactly the same toolchain.
+The Docker image for middleware (see [the middleware readme](../../middleware/README.md)) provides an environment suitable to deploy Ledger Nano S applications on a Ledger Nano S device.
+This way new developers don't have to struggle setting up the deployment toolchain.

 ## Deploying built apps